-Their week began with advocacy training led by RESTLESS Development, which gave them the tools and strategies to advocate for malaria to be included in the Commonwealth Youth Communique, the Commonwealth Youth Acton Plan, and the Commonwealth Youth Health Network Commitment.
+Their week began with advocacy training led by RESTLESS Development, which gave them the tools and strategies to advocate for malaria to be included in the Commonwealth Youth Communique, the Commonwealth Youth Action Plan, and the Commonwealth Youth Health Network Commitment.

 With these impressive wins under their belts, they were more than ready for the Malaria Summit London.

 Each of the 5 young advocates had a powerful personal and professional story to share on their efforts in the fight against malaria.
 Collectively they developed the Malaria Summit Youth Declaration, which calls on stakeholders to recognise the expertise of youth, create the space for young people’s voices, and provide a platform for young leadership.
 This was presented on stage by Elvis.